-- Energy is essential to the health, safety and welfare of the people of this (1) State and to the workings of the State economy; economy. - Growth in the consumption of energy resources is in some part due to (2) wasteful, uneconomic and inefficient uses of energy and a continuation of this trend will adversely affect the future social, economic and environmental development of North Carolina; - (3)It is the responsibility of State government to encourage in the State's best interest to support the development of a reliable and adequate supply of energy for North Carolina at a level consistent with such energy needs required for the protection of public health and safety, and for the promotion of the general welfare; and that is secure, stable, and predictable in order to facilitate economic growth, job creation, and expansion of business and industry opportunities.
+- Energy is essential to the health, safety and welfare of the people of this (1) State and to the workings of the State economy; economy. - Growth in the consumption of energy resources is in some part due to (2)wasteful, uneconomic and inefficient uses of energy and a continuation of this trend will adversely affect the future social, economic and environmental development of North Carolina; - It is the responsibility of State government to encourage in the State's best (3) interest to support the development of a reliable and adequate supply of energy for North Carolina at a level consistent with such energy needs required for the protection of public health and safety, and for the promotion

-General Assembly Of North Carolina 1 It is in the State's best interest to support the exploration, development, and (3a) 2 production of domestic energy supplies, preferably from the resources within 3 the State or region and most certainly from within the country.
-4 It is the duty of State government to protect and preserve the State's natural (3b) 5 resources, cultural heritage, and quality of life and, above all, the public health and safety of its residents during the exploration, development, and 6 7 production of domestic energy resources.
-8 (4) The State has not provided must provide the basis for development of a 9 long-range unified energy policy to encompass comprehensive energy 10 resource planning and efficient management of the rate of consumption of 11 existing energy resources in relation to economic growth, to effectively meet an energy crisis, to encourage development of alternative sources of 12 waters.
-(5) It is the expressed intent of this Chapter to provide for development of such a unified domestic energy policy for the State of North Carolina.
+General Assembly Of North Carolina Session 2013 of the general welfare; and that is secure, stable, and predictable in order to 1 2 facilitate economic growth, job creation, and expansion of business and 3 industry opportunities.
+4 It is in the State's best interest to support the exploration, development, and (3a) 5 production of domestic energy supplies, preferably from the resources within 6 the State or region and most certainly from within the country.
+7 It is the duty of State government to protect and preserve the State's natural (3b) 8 resources, cultural heritage, and quality of life and, above all, the public 9 health and safety of its residents during the exploration, development, and 10 production of domestic energy resources.
+11 (4) The State has not provided must provide the basis for development of a long-range unified energy policy to encompass comprehensive energy 12 13 resource planning and efficient management of the rate of consumption of 14 existing energy resources in relation to economic growth, to effectively meet 15 an energy crisis, to encourage development of alternative sources of energy, energy that are capable of achieving a positive benefit-to-cost ratio, 16 17 and to prudently conserve ensure efficient utilization of energy resources in a manner consistent with assuring a reliable and adequate supply of energy 18 19 for North Carolina.
+Carolina, including active support and collaboration with 20 the federal government to ensure access to the nation's energy resources 21 located on the outer continental shelf directly adjacent to the State's coastal 22 waters.
+23 It is the expressed intent of this Chapter to provide for development of such (5) 24 a unified domestic energy policy for the State of North Carolina.
 Carolina as part of a nationwide effort for increased domestic energy production in the interest of national security and economic growth and stability."